wolfervo/RepData_PeerAssessment1/PA1_template.md

 ## 5. Are there differences in activty patterns between weekdays and weekends?

-The activity pattern varries between weekdays and weekends; to see how much we can look at a plot similar to the one developed in step 3 but seperate the weekday from weekend values.
+The activity pattern varries between weekdays and weekends; to see how much we can look at a plot similar to the one developed in step 3 but with the weekday and weekend values seperated.
 The following code tags each observation as ocurring on a weekday or weekend, aggregates the step observations on the interval and daytype factor, and then plots each activity pattern.
 The plot is constructed in lattice so the lattice package must be installed prior to